-Looking for a heavy-duty sewing machine?
+Looking for a heavy-duty device?
 Well the Singer 4423 Heavy Duty Extra-High sewing speed machine with metal frame and stainless steel bedplate may be what you want.
 This machine comes with an extra-high sewing speed of 1100 stitches a minute to give a professional speed and faster results.

-The Singer sewing machine’s heavy duty interior metal frame ensures the machine remains stationary while sewing with its 60% stronger motor on any sewing machine table.
+The Singer 4423 heavy duty interior metal frame ensures the machine remains stationary while sewing with its 60% stronger motor on any sewing machine table.
 Choose between its 23 built-in essential, stretch and decorative stitches for smooth and even sewing on its stainless steel bed plate.

 - 60% stronger motor produces 1100 stitches a minute to bring life to creative ideas on just about anything